aidberto/kindleLyrics/README.md

 ./setup-ssh-key.sh
 ```

-This generates `~/.ssh/kindle_lyrical` and installs the public key into KOReader's authorized keys on the Kindle.
+This generates `~/.ssh/kindle_lyrical` and installs the public key into KOReader's authorised keys on the Kindle.
 After that, USB is no longer needed.

 If your Kindle mounts somewhere other than `/media/$USER/Kindle`, pass the path: